farmalloc/exp_collective_farmalloc/README.md

 only the variant specific code and common code used by the variant.
 Separate implementations are stored in the `for_code_diff` directory.

-Amount of different lines (Table 3 in the paper) are counted by compareing with the files for the baseline and those for the separated implementation.
+Amount of different lines (Table 3 in the paper) are counted by comparing with the files for the baseline and those for the separated implementation.
 For `local+dfs` B-tree, for example, the following command gives the amount of differences.